-The west end of the beach has toilets, a cafe and beach shop.
+Facilities at the western end of the beach include toilets ♿, a cafe and beach shop.
 Further toilets and a pub can be found towards the eastern end.
 Lifeguards patrol during the school summer holidays (10.00 to 18.00).
 Dog restrictions apply from 1st May to 30th September.
 The restricted area runs approximately from the Amroth Arms pub to 100 yards beyond the toilets at the eastern end of the beach.

 Amroth often suffers during winter storms, and at one time there were houses on both sides of the road in the photo above.